file_descriptor

 Fail if

-resolves to a non-directory file. "exclusive"
+pathresolves to a non-directory file. "exclusive"-

 Ensure a new file is created.
 Must be combined with create.